cjihrig/fishsticks/README.md

 - `startDate` (date) - Only report commits that occurred on, or after this date.
 This value is optional.
 If it is not included, the start date is assumed to be the beginning of time.
 - `endDate` (date) - Only report commits that occurred on, or before this date.
 This value is optional.
 If it is not included, the end date is assumed to be the end of time.

-Next, run `node index.js path-to-config-file`.
+Next, run `fishsticks -c path-to-config-file.js`.
 The application will walk the git log of each repository.
 For each email address, the number of relevant authored and reviewed commits will be reported.

+### CLI Options

+fishsticks supports the following command line options:

+- `-c`, `--config` (string) - The path to the configuration file.
+- `-r`, `--report` (string) - The format of the output.
+Optional.
+Supported formats are:
+  - `summary` - Simple textual description of the number of commits.
+This is the default.
+  - `json` - A JSON representation containing the full commit data.

 ### Sample Config File